Thinking of going to Crufts?

 What can you expect from Crufts?

 Crufts is arguably the most famous dog show in the world – most people have heard of it, even if you don’t own a dog!
-It’s spread over 4 days (10-13th March this year) meaning there’s plenty to do and see.
+It’s spread over 4 days (9-12 March 2023) meaning there’s plenty to do and see.
 There’ll be over 20,000 dogs competing for the world-class title of Best In Show, which feature’s on TV and attracts worldwide social media interest.

 Each day focuses on specific dog groups: